NCEAS/metadig-checks/README.md

             status_data.append("FAILURE")
             continue

-        # Perform other data check
+        # Perform the data check on the object
         try:
             # TODO: Code the data check
         except Exception as e: